flatironinstitute/sciware/26_DataFormats/main.md

   - These require the most care and thought
 - Some files are for internal use or short duration
   - Everything lasts longer than you intend
-  - Everything turns out to be more important than you thought
+  - Everything becomes more important than you thought
   - You definitely forgot something in your file name
 - Many fields have standard practice
   - If you do something else, have a good reason